Bundie logoBundie

 Same-Chain Operations

-If strategy is on Scroll:
+If the strategy is on the same chain as your Account:

 • No bridging needed